kpapana/naturalSQLBot/README.md

 # naturalSQLBot
-This bot takes a user input in natural language and converts it into a sql query and runs that query on a mysql server and returns a response in natural language
+This bot takes a user input in natural language and converts it into a sql query and runs that query on a mysql server and returns a response in natural language.
+This chatbot currently supports MySQL database only.

+It trys to keep track of history and uses it as and when we can but the logic is not solid 😒.

 Data set used is a sample database that represents a digital media store, including tables for artists, albums, media tracks, invoices, and customers.
-We will use this database to test our chatbot.
-Here is the link to the database download page.
+We will use this database to test our bot.

 ### Chinook Database